-An innovative national and local leader in the HIV/AIDS field, John most recently held the position of Interim President/CEO at AFC.
-Previously, he led AFC's advocacy and policy work at the city, state and national levels as vice president of policy.
+An innovative national and local leader in the HIV/AIDS field, John previously led AFC's advocacy and policy work at the city, state and national levels as vice president of policy.
 Peller is an accomplished nonprofit leader with an expertise in policy, advocacy, programs, grants management and operations.

-John’s recent areas of focus have included the implementation of the Affordable Care Act and ensuring that new federal and state health care systems meet the health care needs of people with HIV, Medicaid policy, federal and state budget and appropriations, and the Illinois AIDS Drug Assistance Program (ADAP).
+In his time at AFC, John has focused on the implementation of the Affordable Care Act and ensuring that federal and state health care systems meet the health care needs of people with HIV, Medicaid policy, federal and state budget and appropriations, and the Illinois AIDS Drug Assistance Program (ADAP).

 John led the HIVHealthReform.org project, which aims to prepare the HIV community for health care reform.
 He has participated in webinars which have reached several thousand people with HIV and people working in the HIV field.
 John’s advocacy promoting affordable access to HIV medications on marketplace plans attracted national attention from the Wall Street Journal, Time Magazine and the Washington Post.

 John started at AFC in 2005 as AFC's state lobbyist.
 He worked in Springfield to enact sound HIV/AIDS public policy, defend the rights of people with HIV/AIDS, and advocate for increased services and prevention for people living and at risk for HIV/AIDS.

 At the state level, one of John's proudest accomplishments is leading a coalition that successfully advocated for legislation allowing expedited partner therapy, a CDC-recommended sexually transmitted infection treatment method.
 John also led a coalition that pushed passage of a law permitting wider prescription of naloxone, which can be administered in an emergency to reverse a drug overdose.